-In compliance with the Privacy Shield Principles, CDI commits to resolve complaints about our collection or use of your personal information.
-European Union individuals with inquiries or complaints regarding our Privacy Shield policy should first contact CDI at: privacy@CDILLC.com
+In compliance with the EU-U.S. DPF, CDI commits to resolve DPF Principles-related complaints about our collection and use of your personal information.
+EU individuals with inquiries or complaints regarding our handling of personal data received in reliance on the EU-U.S. DPF should first contact CDI at [email protected]

 CHANGES IN THIS PRIVACY STATEMENT

 We reserve the right to modify this privacy statement at any time, so please review it frequently.